If you’ve ever gone on a caravanning holiday, you will probably be well aware of the many benefits these mobile homes hold.

 - Save money on holidays

-- Rent out your caravan
+- List out caravan

 - Turn your caravan into a food truck